Simo-dg/aircraft-delay-nlp/README.md

 ## 🧩 Interpreting the Perfect Score

-Although the model achieves F1 = 1.00 on delay category and phase classification, this is expected due to the structured nature of operational delay logs.
+Altough the model achieves F1 = 1.00 on delay category and phase classification, this is expected due to the structured nature of operational delay logs.
 In real airline operations:
 Reports are written in concise, consistent templates Specific keywords (e.g., “crew rest”, “catering truck”) directly imply certain delay types GPT-generated synthetic data reflects this domain consistency Thus, the task is highly learnable — and the model's performance mirrors how easily human dispatchers or operations analysts could classify these entries

 ---

 ## 🧪 Sample Logs to Test